coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       like −∞)
     + ``transparent`` : Equivalent to level 0

-.. cmd:: Print Strategy @smart_qualid
+.. cmd:: Print Strategy @reference

-   This command prints the strategy currently associated with :n:`@smart_qualid`.
-It fails if :n:`@smart_qualid` is not an unfoldable reference, that is, neither a variable nor a constant.
+   This command prints the strategy currently associated with :n:`@reference`.
+It fails if :n:`@reference` is not an unfoldable reference, that is, neither a variable nor a constant.

    .. exn:: The reference is not unfoldable.